janeteneto/Encryption/README.md

 # Harshicorp Vault - Transit Secrets Engine

-## How to safely secure secrets that are currently stored in a `tfstate` file in S3
+## How to safely encrypt a file before storing in S3

 There is more than one way to use Harshicorp Vault to secure secrets, passwords, several platform credentials like AWS, K8 and Azure, and even ways to encrypt and safely secure files.
-Today I will explore ways to secure files, specifically a default file created when you initialise Terraform, called **`tfstate` file**.

-The Vaul't feature I am using is **Transit Secrets Engine**- This Hashicorp feature allows you to encrypt data **in transit and at rest**:
+Today I will explore ways to secure files using Vault's feature **Transit Secrets Engine** - this Hashicorp feature allows you to encrypt data/files **in transit and at rest**, and at **client-side**.

 ![image](https://github.com/janeteneto/Harshicorp-Vault/assets/129942042/8da9f268-accd-4340-bcf4-59818f7a4fd9)

 ### Create an S3 bucket and enable DSSE-KMS Encryption

 **First, I will create a bucket on AWS with Dual-layer server-side encryption with AWS Key Management Service keys (DSSE-KMS).
-This will give the objects in the bucket two separate layers of encryption:**
+This will give the objects in the bucket two separate layers of encryption on server-side:**

 1. Search S3 on AWS
 2. Press `Create Bucket`